cyclone-github/hashgen/README.md

 - v2023-03-15.0900-optimize; added "stdout", edited "lines/sec" to show "M lines/sec", tweaked output buffer for stdout, tweaked sha2xxx flags

 ### thoughts
 - Why write hashgen? hashgen is nothing new (to me) as this project started several years ago while needing a way to quickly convert wordlists to md5 or sha1 on linux terminal.
-Several versions of hashgen have been written over the years in several languages: python, php, Go, and most recently, C.
+Several versions of hashgen have been written over the years in several languages: python, php, C and Go.
+All versions are included in this github repository, although hashgen (Go) is the only maintained version as it includes more features and better performance.
 - Why write hashgen in Go instead of xyz language?
 I did this to push my Go coding skills while also seeing how fast I could push Go.
 During early testing, I was not expecting hashgen to be all that fast, but I have been pleasantly surprised... and there is still a lot of room for improvement.
 - When I realized hashgen (Go) was competitively fast compared to other publicly available hash generators, I decided to publish hashgen's code and binaries for others to use.
 I've really enjoyed this project and I hope you find it useful.